-In 1993, BME launched the “Copper Briefing Service”, a 12-page monthly report in easy-access newsletter style but with rigorous forecasts two years ahead of mine, smelter & refinery production, and refined consumption, country-by-country and globally, market balance and stocks, prices, plus treatment and refining charges (TC/RCs) for custom concentrates (i.e. copper in ore minerals) and RCs for blister (unrefined) copper.
-That is a level of analysis which BME supplied monthly but which competitors mostly only provided in quarterly or annual reports.
+In the beginning!
+In 1993, BME launched the “Copper Briefing Service”, a 12-page monthly report in easy-access newsletter style but with rigorous forecasts two years ahead of mine, smelter & refinery production, and refined consumption, country-by-country and globally, market balance and stocks, prices, plus treatment & refining charges (TC/RCs) for custom concentrates (copper in ore minerals) and RCs for blister (unrefined) copper.
+That was a level of analysis which BME supplied monthly but which competitors mostly only provided in quarterly or annual reports.
 Twenty-eight years ago, it was a fore-runner of today’s high-frequency or continuously updated analytical services.

-In 2001, BME began mathematical forecasting modelling of cash prices and (uniquely at the time, we believe) forward spreads of copper, nickel, aluminium, zinc, lead and tin.
-Price drivers were the rate of global industrial production (IP) growth (based on a unique – and superb – data series from CHR), LME stocks, exchange rates and, for the spreads, interest rates.
-At that time, there were two schools of thought on base metal prices.
-Single-metal specialists followed market balances & stocks, multi-commodity analysts believed in turning points in the IP cycle.
+In 2001, Adam Sotowicz began BME’s mathematical modelling of the cash prices and (uniquely at the time, we believe) forward spreads of copper, nickel, aluminium, zinc, lead and tin.
+Price drivers were the rate of global industrial production (IP) growth (based on a unique – and superb – data series from CHR), LME stocks, exchange rates and, for the spreads, also interest rates.
+At that time, there were two quite separate schools of thought on base metal prices.
+For price drivers, single-metal specialists mostly followed market balances and stocks, while multi-commodity analysts mostly believed in turning points in the global IP cycle.
 Adam’s models provided a breakthrough: they showed that it was the interaction between IP growth rates and stock levels that drove both prices and spreads – a unified theory of price.

-That insight brought great clarity to BME’s forecasting of LME cash prices and forward spreads.
+That radical insight brought great clarity and accuracy to BME’s forecasting of LME cash prices and forward spreads.
 This was widely noticed and, at the request of a Hedge Fund, a subsidiary, BME Price Models (BME PM), was set up in 2004 to provide traders with fundamentals-based models of prices and spreads for the LME metals, as well as Expert Systems that incorporated ‘Quant’ techniques to complement traditional technical analysis.
 From 2005, BME PM also became the first company to incorporate into its fundamentals-based models the impact of the financial community’s new investment vehicles in physical metals, futures and options, which introduced long-side bias to the market: a price bubble.
 The financial community’s long positions in commodities rose from $75 Bn in 2005 to $400+ Bn in 2012.

-Performance fees from the Hedge Funds models brought BME PM and BME itself profits that are believed by its Directors to have exceeded both CRU’s and Brook Hunt’s (BME’s much larger rivals) for several years, and BME quietly became a significant investor in other companies servicing the minerals and mining sector, but outside price forecasting (of which BME was starting to take a jaundiced view, given the bubble then developing).
+Performance fees from the Hedge Funds models brought BME PM and BME itself profits that are believed by its founders to have exceeded both CRU’s and Brook Hunt’s (BME’s much larger rivals) for several years, and BME quietly became a significant investor in other companies servicing the metals, minerals and mining sectors, but outside price forecasting (of which BME was starting to take a jaundiced view, given the bubble which was then developing).

-In 2006, BME bought into MCL (owner of Mining Journal and the Mines & Money conferences) when the ‘Venture Capital’ shareholders were being bought out.
-In 2008, BME bought a 10% stake in FastMarkets, which ran the websites TheBullionDesk.com, BaseMetals.com and MinorMetals.com.
-In 2009, BME participated in a refinancing of Intierra, which acquired RMG to become IntierraRMG.
-All those companies subsequently went into trade sales as the investments matured.
+In 2006, BME bought into Mining Communications – the owner of Mining Journal and the Mines & Money conferences – when the venture capital shareholders were being bought out.
+In 2008, BME bought a 10% stake in (the original) FastMarkets, which ran the websites TheBullionDesk.com, BaseMetals.com and MinorMetals.com.
+In 2009, BME participated in a refinancing of Intierra, of Australia, which went on to acquire RMG and become IntierraRMG.
+Those companies went into trade sales as the investments matured.
 BME also bought its own office building in London.